Acute and chronic are two types of kidney failure in cats. Each has different causes, treatments, and outlooks.

 5. Urinary obstruction/ dysuria/ stranguria.

-Symptoms- anorexia, lethargy, depression, vomition, diarrhoea,increased urine output initially which decreases as disease progresses.
+Symptoms- anorexia, lethargy, depression, vomiting, diarrhea, increased urine output initially which decreases as the disease progresses.

-A 2 year old male mixed breed cat was presented to hospital with history of not eating, elevated kidney function values, vomiting and lethargy.
+A 2-year-old male mixed-breed cat was presented to the hospital with a history of not eating, elevated kidney function values, vomiting, and lethargy.

-Physical examination revealed dehydration, oral cavity ulceration, lethargy. ultrasonography showed enlarged kidneys.
-Acute renal failure was diagnosed based on the ultrasonography, blood parameters and physical exam.
+Physical examination revealed dehydration, oral cavity ulceration, and lethargy. ultrasonography showed enlarged kidneys.
+Acute renal failure was diagnosed based on ultrasonography, blood parameters, and physical exam.

-Treatment included I/v fluids, antibiotics, diuretics, antacids,antiemetics, multivitamins and supportive therapy.
+Treatment for acute renal failure in cats includes I/v fluids, antibiotics, diuretics, antacids, antiemetics, multivitamins, and supportive therapy.
 Close monitoring for urine output and kidney parameters was done.
-The pet showed marked improvement and was discharged after a brief hospital stay and follow up treatment was done on an OPD basis.
+The pet showed marked improvement and was discharged after a brief hospital stay and follow-up treatment was done on an OPD basis.
 The pet is currently active and alert with normal kidney values.

 Advice for Pet parents: Cats are curious!!!
 You never know what they may ingest causing kidney failure!
 If in doubt, consult your vet!